Tulane Home Tulane Shield logo linking to site home page

 Students who will need to see a physician abroad in order to obtain medication or treat an ongoing condition should consult with their program provider or host university prior to departure to identify a suitable local healthcare provider.

 Students with Goldman Center accommodations should send a copy of their official accommodations letter to the NTC Office of Study Abroad and their program provider or host university immediately upon acceptance or during the initial application process.
-Usually, accommodations are able to be implemented on site as long as they are reported to the program or host university prior to departure.
 Even if you do not plan to use your accommodations abroad, it is a good idea to send in your letter to your program provider early in the application process just in case.
 If you wait until after you are already on-site to ask for approved accommodations to be implemented, it may no longer be possible depending on the program or host country.
 If you have concerns related to accommodations abroad, you can always make an appointment with an OSA advisor.

 Mental Health Abroad